rovaughn/platform-docs/platform/manual/microservices/persistent-volumes.rst

             - {{ cluster.metadata.volumes.myvolume | json }}

-These are the keys that has to be filled:
+These are the keys that have to be provided:

 * ``volumeMounts``: